Peace-Ada/Financial-Consumer-Complaints-Analysis/README.md

 ![Complaints by product chart](images/complaint1.png)

 **Key Takeaway:**
-The problem is not the product itself — it is specifically how billing disputes and interest rate issues are being handled and communicated to customers.
+The problem is not the product itself, it is specifically how billing disputes and interest rate issues are being handled and communicated to customers.